vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRest.md

     }
 }
 ```
 **Explanation**: Since we are focusing in this tutorial on the Controller layer, the repository layer is managed by in-memory data.
 We use the stream API to implement the ```findById``` method.
-Some fake products are injected in the constructor for testing purposes.
+Some fake products are injected into the constructor for testing purposes.

-## Step 3 : Create the service layer.
+## Step 3: Create the service layer.

 Create a ProductService class with the code below.
 ```java